anseki/readline-sync/README.md

 If a function is specified to `commandHandler` argument, it is just called with a parsed Array as an argument list of the function.
 And `this` is an original input string, in the function.

-For example: The following 2 codes work same except that `this` is enabled in the second one.
+For example, the following 2 codes work same except that `this` is enabled in the second one:

 ```js
 argsArray = readlineSync.promptCL();